productscience/planet-friendly-web/why-it-matters.md

 ---
 layout: page
-title: Why this matters
+title: Why it matters
-permalink: /your-process/
+permalink: /why-it-matters/
 ---
 ### More content on the way